mscharhag/ET/README.md

 ```

 Note that `ExceptionTranslator` checks its own mapping configuration before using
 the inherited configuration.
-So you can define more specific sub mappings when needed:
+So you can define more specific sub mappings when needed.

+For example:
 ```java
 ExceptionTranslator base = ET.newConfiguration()
         .translate(IOException.class).to(MyRuntimeException.class)